Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi: Peculiar Disk Structures and Their Properties

 \subsubsection{Detailed Geometry}

-Assuming that the deprojected outer ring is circular, we first derive its position angle (PA) and inclination by performing an ellipse fit in the same manner as in \cite{yamaguchi_alma_2021}.
-The left panel of Figure \ref{fig:ellipse_fit} shows the best-fit ellipse overlaid on the Band 4 restored image, yielding the PA of $51.7 \pm 2.2^{\circ}$ and the inclination of $42.6 \pm 2.4^{\circ}$.
+Assuming that the deprojected outer ring is circular, we first derive its PA and inclination by performing an ellipse fit in the same manner as in \cite{yamaguchi_alma_2021}.
+The left panel of Figure \ref{fig:ellipse_fit} shows the best-fit ellipse overlaid on the Band 4 restored image, yielding a PA of $51^{\circ}.7 \pm 2^{\circ}.2$ and an inclination of $42^{\circ}.6 \pm 2^{\circ}.4$.
 This inclination value is in reasonable agreement with the $38^{\circ} \pm 4^{\circ}$ derived from a Keplerian model rotation of the ALMA $^{12}\text{CO}~(J= 2-1)$ gas kinematics \citep{hales_circumstellar_2018}.
-The center of the ellipse has an offset of $\sim 5$ au or $(\Delta \text{RA}, \Delta \text{Dec}) = (31,~28)~\text{mas}$ from the central stellar position \footnote[3]{The stellar position is determined using Gaia DR3 parallax \citep{Gaia2023}, incorporating its proper motion correction of $(-23$ mas yr$^{-1}$ in Right Ascension, $-11$ mas yr$^{-1}$ in Declination) to align with the ALMA observing epoch.
-The resulting ICRS coordinates for EX Lupi are (16h03m5.476s, $-40^{\circ} 18' 25\farcs764$).} determined using Gaia DR 3 parallax \citep{Gaia2023}.
-The interpretation of the offset is discussed in Section \ref{sec:origin_innerarc}.
+The center of the ellipse has an offset of $\sim 5$ au or $(\Delta \text{R.A.}, \Delta \text{decl.}) = (31,~28)~\text{mas}$ from the central stellar position determined using Gaia DR 3 parallax measurements \citep{Gaia2023} \footnote[3]{The stellar position is determined using Gaia DR3 parallax \citep{Gaia2023}, incorporating its proper motion correction of $(-23$ mas yr$^{-1}$ in Right Ascension, $-11$ mas yr$^{-1}$ in Declination) to align with the ALMA observing epoch.
+The resulting ICRS coordinates for EX Lupi are ($16^{\rm h}03^{\rm m}5^{\rm s}.476$, $-40^{\circ} 18' 25\farcs764$).}.
+The interpretation of this offset is discussed in Section \ref{sec:origin_innerarc}.